Interior Designer Elkhart Goshen Indiana

 and lacks nothing of value.
 She brings him good, not harm, all the days of her life.

 I can still remember exactly where I was when I heard this verse and a little voice in my head said.."I don't think that argument you had in front of the kids just before church was good for your husband or your children.
 Do you want those little boys to grow up and marry a woman that talks to them like you just spoke to your man?"
-This was a turning point for me and a real wake up call.
+Have you been there too?
+Pretty scary isn't it!
 So instead of thinking about his faults and then letting this thinking control my feelings and behavior, I choose to think about his good traits and focus on them instead.
 I recorded both the things I admired about him and his positive traits in my prayer journal.
 Then, as Valentine's Day started getting closer, I wrote them on a valentine and tucked them in his coat pocket each morning so that he would find it during his work day.

 Like a precious flower bud in a vase, he still displays them on his dresser to this date.